LIAAD/Time-Matters/README.md

 If you want to know how to execute Time-Matters MultipleDocs through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-MultipleDocs#Cli).

 ## Python Notebook
 We highly recommend you to resort to this [Python Notebook](notebook-time-matters.ipynb) should you want to play with Time-Matters.
-In any case you can read the following sections to familiarize with Time-Matters.

 ## Publications
 ### Time-Matters